viriciti/assignment/README.md

 ### Back-end based assignment
 You choose to leave the client-side JS app in the example application as it is and concentrate on the back-end.
 Awesome!

 In the example application you will find a **Vehicle** data generator in `src/server/lib/Vehicle.js`.
 This generator is part of a node HTTP server.
-Now, it is your task to create a separate service for this generator, so that, potentially, more services could make use of it.
+Now, it is your task to create a separate service for this generator, so potentially more services could make use of it.
 The image below depicts the current situation and the preferred situation.

 ![Architecture before and after](images/architecture.png)

-Move the data generator from `src/server/lib/vehicle.js`, which is now a node module included in the HTTP server, to another process: a TCP server.
-For the HTTP server to keep receiving the vehicle data, it needs to connect to  (as a TCP client) this new TCP server that is running the _vehicle data generator_.
+Move the data generator from `src/server/lib/vehicle.js`, which is now a node module included in the HTTP server, to another process based on a TCP server.
+For the HTTP server to keep receiving the vehicle data, it needs to connect (as a TCP client) to this new TCP server that is running the _vehicle data generator_.
 To make it a bit more interesting, the port on the TCP server should be an arbitrary port, so you will need to make use of some sort of service discovery. i.e. [Consul](www.consul.io) may be a good choice, but [etcd](https://coreos.com/etcd/) is interesting too.

 #### Back-end - Requirements
-* Your modified back-end needs three services, a HTTP server, a TCP server and the (third-party) service discovery service.
+* Your modified back-end needs three services, a HTTP server (consuming the data), a TCP server (production the data) and the (third-party) service discovery service
 * The TCP server registers its port in the service discovery
 * The TCP server generates the vehicle data and streams it over a TCP connection
 * The HTTP server, hosting the web client, connects to this TCP server and receives its data

 #### Back-end - Up for more?
 Nice!
 Now that is working and if you still have some energy (and time ;) ) left, how about:

-* make the HTTP server reconnect with the TCP server after the connection is dropped (implement a reconnection strategy)
+* Make the HTTP server reconnect with the TCP server after the connection is dropped (implement a reconnection strategy)
+* Run more vehicles by increasing the number of instances of your Vehicle Data Generator service (and stream them to the HTTP server)
-* allow multiple HTTP servers to connect to you TCP server
+* Allow multiple HTTP servers to connect to your vehicle TCP server(s)
-*  putting your servers into docker images
-* improve the Vehicle.js module! (it lacks re-reading it's source file after reading through it)
+* Improve the Vehicle.js module! (it lacks re-reading it's source file after reading through it all)
+* Dockerize all your services

+Still some time left?

+* Add some data-visualisation in the front-end part to actually see these vehicles drive on map

-## The project structure
+## The project file structure
 The project structure is pretty straight forward.
 Below you can find some of the things you might be looking for.

 ### Node.js and Express server